 1/ Paul Farmer, Chief Executive, Mind

-2/ Petra Velzeboer, Mental Health Consultant together with Kristoff DuBose, Founder, Cirkularis8 and Kaye Preston WELL AP, Design Manager
+2/ Petra Velzeboer, Mental Health Consultant together with Kristoff DuBose, Founder, Cirkularis8 (at time of recording) and Kaye Preston WELL AP, Design Manager

 3/ Claire Walsh, Head of SHE – Occupational Health and Wellbeing, BAE Systems Maritime

 4/ Kai Haas, Head of Occupation Health, Airbus

 5/ Julian Hitch, Director of Wellbeing, Leon Restaurants

 6/ Amanda Lambert, People Director, Three UK